Smart Grid Energy Research Center: Automated Demand Response (ADR)

 “The Automated Demand-Response (ADR) programs shows control models and secure messaging schemes, automation in load curtailment, leveraging multiple communication technologies, and maintaining interoperability between the Smart Grid automation architecture layers.”

 SMERC is in the process of creating a test area that would provide information on consumers’ energy usage and the distribution of that energy from a utility service.
 The test beds are located on the UCLA campus which will serve as a living lab for demonstration of ADR concepts.
-Since UCLA produces 75% of its own energy through its natural gas power plant, the campus is an easy and desirable place for conducting ADR research and demonstration.
+Since UCLA produces 75% of its own energy through its natural gas power plant, the campus is a desirable place for conducting ADR research and demonstration.